numpy/numpy/doc/neps/nep-0046-sponsorship-guidelines.rst

 partners, and any other entities and individuals who provided $5,000 or more of financial or in-kind support.
 This page will include relevant details of support (dates, amounts, names, and purpose); no logos will be used on this page.
+Such support, if provided for a specific enhancements or fix, may be acknowledged in the release notes, through a "Thanks to ``sponsor-name-and-url`` for sponsoring this work" in the appropriate release note snippet.
 The rationale for the $5,000 minimum level is to keep the amount of work maintaining the page reasonable; the level is the equivalent of, e.g., one GSoC or a person-week's worth of engineering time in a Western country, which seems like a reasonable lower limit.

-Additionally, accredidation for smaller focused support in implementing specific ehancements or fixes may be attributed in the release notes for that contribution.
-In this case the accredidation will take the form of something like "Thanks to <name and url> for sponsoring this work" in the appropriate release note blurb.

 Implementation
 --------------